-C. To contact supportive agencies such as Women's Resources of Monroe County (See information below under "Confidential Reporting").
+C. To contact supportive agencies such as Safe Monroe (See information below under "Confidential Reporting").

 D. To be free from intimidation or harassment by the alleged perpetrator or others.

 E. To request a change of living arrangements and to also, if reasonably available, change academic situation if requested for the victim or for the alleged perpetrator while all campus proceedings transpire.